Salone Internazionale del Libro di Torino will be held from the 14th to the 18th of May 2020 at Lingotto Fiere.

 AN IMPORTANT EDUCATIONAL PROJECT

 Tens of thousands of kids and youths aged 20 years old at most attend every year the book fair.
 The fair dedicates to them the Bookstock Village, a 4,000 sqm area in Pavilion 2, supported by Compagnia di San Paolo, which in 2016 celebrated its ten years.
 At the centre, the scenic set-up by Dipartimento Educazione del Castello di Rivoli.
-A cultural program schedule involving many guests, hundreds of hours of free laboratories (from illustration to science, from digital world to comics), bookshelves, games and laboratories to educate the readers of tomorrow.
+A cultural program schedule involving many guests, hundreds of hours of free laboratories (from illustration to science, from digital world to comics), bookstores, games and laboratories to educate the readers of tomorrow.
 With a particular attention to special books for children with disabilities.
 An idea involving schools and institutions during the whole year with projects like Nati per leggere award, to teach families the importance of reading from an early age, reading groups in schools and libraries, students BookBlog and the project Adotta uno scrittore, which involves dozens of famous authors in Piedmont high schools every year.

 22,000 students involved / 7,400 students from the national territory